cloudera/hs2client/README.md

 This is a new project to create a robust, high performance open source HiveServer2 client library in C++.
-In addition to being a useful component for other C++ projects needing to communicate with Hive, Impala, and any systems using the HiveServer2 protocol, we can also create interpreted language bindings for other languages, like Python and R.
+In addition to being a useful component for other C++ projects needing to communicate with Hive, Impala, and any systems using the HiveServer2 protocol, we can also create CPU- and memory-efficient bindings for other languages, like Python and R.

 There is work still remaining to bring the project to feature-completeness with